Martini-Force-Field-Initiative/Automartini_M3/README.md

 ## What is Auto_MartiniM3?

-A toolkit that enables automatic generation of Martini forcefields for small organic molecules, now in agreement with Martini 3 Force Field parameters.
+A toolkit that enables automatic generation of Martini force field for small organic molecules up to 25 heavy atoms, now in agreement with Martini 3 Force Field parameters.

 ## Developers
 * Magdalena Szczuka (University Toulouse 3, France)